Pio-js/portfolio-copy/README.md

 For the contant page I used a *third party service* and *Google reCAPTCHA*.
 If you want to use them you must subscribe to get your personal code.

-Feel free to fork it, pull it and change it.
+Feel free to fork it and change it.

+To work on it you need node.js installed in your machine.
+Commands: **npm install** for modules and **npm start** for browser preview.